-All the islands we went have different facilities and activities to offer.
-You can do water sports, snorkeling, scuba diving, swimming, camping & hiking trail.
-Although a little bit of setback was the comfort rooms in each island are not properly maintained.
+All the islands we went to have different facilities and activities to offer.
+You can do water sports, snorkeling, scuba diving, swimming, camping & hiking trails.
+Although a little bit of setback was the comfort rooms on each island are not properly maintained.
 But of course, all the islands are nice and perfect for relaxation, it is a must to go here.

 - Some islands offer camping except for Manukan Island.

 - The last speedboat is from 16:00 to 16:30.
 Be aware of your time.

 - 1-3 hours is enough to enjoy each island.
 Make the most of it.